akru/aira-IoT/ROS/aira_ros_bridge/README.md

 # AIRA ROS Bridge

-This package provide bridging interface for the Ethereum smart contracts to ROS.
+This package provide bridging interface for the [Ethereum](https://www.ethereum.org) smart contracts to [ROS](http://www.ros.org).

 ## Description

 The module is a part of AIRA IoT project.
 The second part is a Solidity contracts implemented [there](https://github.com/aira-dao/aira-IoT/blob/bridge/Ethereum%20smart%20contracts/ros.sol).
-The aim of this modules is make your smart contracts be able to interaction with Robot Operation System nodes, applications, robots, etc.
+The aim of this modules is make your smart contracts be able to interaction with Robot Operating System nodes, applications, robots, etc.

 ## Usage